andresgalu/diff_drive/README.md

 * Build it using `catkin_make` from the workspace folder

 # Execution
+*Note: for all-in-one demos, go to next section*

 * **Terminal 1**: export the Gazebo models to the Gazebo resource path.
 Adjust to your installation:

       export IGN_GAZEBO_RESOURCE_PATH="/home/catkin_ws/src/diff_drive/models/world:/home/catkin_ws/src/diff_drive/models>